 John Kessler’s chosen medium, sculpture, serves as a lens to the serenity and truth of the wild.
-He peers through this lens, observes the full splendor and substance of what lies 004beneath, and then creates it anew.
+He peers through this lens, observes the full splendor and substance of what lies beneath, and then creates it anew.

 Kessler’s sculptures give the impression of being somehow alive, capable of communicating the most essential truths.
 Gargantuan bears rest on their paws or stand sentinel on jutting rocks.
 Their eyes are more than two holes carved from expanded obsidian.
 They are deep and mysterious in a way that only nature or John Kessler could make them.